MosesSoftEng/alx-system_engineering-devops/0x02-shell_redirections/README.md

     Sorted from the newest to the oldest

 ## 13-unique
-Create a script that takes a list of words as input and prints only words that appear exactly once.
+Script that takes a list of words as input and prints only words that appear exactly once.

     Input format: One line, one word
     Output format: One line, one word
     Words should be sorted

+## 14-findthatword
+Script that display lines containing the pattern “root” from the file /etc/passwd.

+##